A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints: Numerical Results

 \section{Numerical Results}

 Preliminary numerical results are presented in this section to validate the effectiveness and efficiency of the proposed algorithm.
-All codes are implemented in MATLAB R2018b on a workstation with dual Intel Xeon Gold 6242R CPU processors (at $3.10$ GHz$\times 20 \times 2$) and $510$ GB of RAM under Ubuntu 20.04.
+All algorithms are implemented in MATLAB R2018b on a workstation with dual Intel Xeon Gold 6242R CPU processors (at $3.10$ GHz$\times 20 \times 2$) and $510$ GB of RAM under Ubuntu 20.04.
+Our codes are publicly available online\footnote{See \url{https://github.com/LeiWang-Opt/Support-Set}.}.